Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 Nick King is an expert in construction, engineering and infrastructure law with strong practical industry knowledge and technical expertise having previously worked as an engineer and manager in the coal export, energy, rail transport and heavy engineering sectors.

 Nick’s broad practice encompasses procurement and project delivery, commercial and contractual advice, contract drafting and administration, property development, and legislative and regulatory.
 His expertise is in tendering and contracting for development and building projects, energy, transport and water infrastructure projects, and engineering procurement.
+Nick has developed a strong understanding of the internal processes, operational constraints and needs of government authorities, as well as the legislative framework governing the Transport portfolio.

 Some major projects on which Nick has worked include major upgrades to several sections of the Pacific Highway, Princes Highway and Hume Highway, the Hunter Expressway and the development of the Honeysuckle precinct in Newcastle.